aancjr/Psychic-Game/README.md

 # Psychic-Game

-# Overview
+## Overview

-Create a game that will run in the browser and dynamically update for the user.
+Create a guessing-style game that will run in the browser and dynamically update for the user.

 # Details